onnx/models/models/semantic_segmentation/DUC/README.md

 We used MXNet as framework to perform inference.
 View the notebook [duc-inference](duc-inference.ipynb) to understand how to use above models for doing inference.
 A brief description of the inference process is provided below:

 ### Input
-Since the model is trained on the cityscapes dataset which contains images of urban street scenes, the input should preferably be an image of a street scene to produce accurate results.
+Since the model is trained on the cityscapes dataset which contains images of urban street scenes, the input should preferably be an image of a street scene to produce best results.
 There are no constraints on the size of the image.
 The example in the inference notebook is done using a png image.

 ### Preprocessing
+The DUC layer has an effect of partitioning the image into d^2 subparts (d = downsampling rate).
+This is why the input image is extrapolated with a small border in order to obtain an accurate reshaped image after the DUC layer.
+After this the image is normalized using mean subtraction.
+Check [duc-preprocess.py](duc-preprocess.py) for code.

 ### Output
+The output of the network is a tensor os shape (1 X `label_num` X `H`*`W`) where `H` and `W` are the height and width of the output segmented map.

 ### Postprocessing
+The output tensor is reshaped and resized to give the softmax map of shape (`H` X `W` X `label_num`).
+The raw label map is computed by doing an argmax on the softmax map which is used to generate the colorized segmented images.
+Check [duc-postprocess.py](duc-postprocess.py) for code.

 <!--
 To do quick inference with the model, check out [Model Server](https://github.com/awslabs/mxnet-model-server/blob/master/docs/model_zoo.md/#arcface-resnet100_onnx).